Aldaviva/Unfucked/Readme.md

     - Get or add to `ConcurrentDictionary` and dispose of created but unadded values
     - Get or add to `ConcurrentDictionary` and determine whether a new value was added or an existing value was returned
     - Polyfill for `IList<T>.AsReadOnly` for .NET versions before 8, including .NET Standard
+    - Factories for singleton Dictionaries, Sets, and enumerables of key-value pairs
 - Paths
     - Trim trailing slashes
     - Create new empty temporary subdirectory in specific parent directory